Legal

 7. Right to complain to a supervisory authority

-You have the right to complain to the ICO if you are unhappy with how we have used your data and/or believe that the processing of the personal data concerning you violates the applicable law.
-The ICO´s address: Information Commissioner´s Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF Helpline number: 0303 123 1113 ICO website: https://www.ico.org.uk
+You have the right to complain to the ICO if you are unhappy with how we have used your data.
+The ICO's address: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.
+Helpline number: 0303 123 1113.
+ICO website: https://www.ico.org.uk

 Data processing when you load our website